University Policies

 Chico, CA 95929–0720

-Among the types of information included in the campus statement of policies and procedures are:
+Among the information included in the university statement of policies and procedures is:

-1. The types of student records maintained and the information they contain.
+- The student records maintained and the information they contain.

-2. The official responsible for maintaining each type of record.
+- The university official responsible for maintaining each record.

-3. The location of access lists indicating persons requesting or receiving information from the record.
+- The location of access lists identifying persons requesting or receiving information from the record.

-6. The procedures for challenging the content of student records.
+- Procedure for challenging the content of student records, and

-The Department of Education has established an office and review board to investigate complaints and adjudicate violations.
-The designated office is:
+- The student's right to file a complaint with the Department of Education, which enforces FERPA.
+The Department of Education has established an office and review board to investigate complaints and adjudicate potential FERPA violations.
+The designated office is: Student Privacy Policy Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
+20202-5920.

-The campus is authorized under the Family Educational Rights and Privacy Act (FERPA) to release "directory information" concerning students.
-"Directory information" may include the student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution attended by the student.
-The above-designated information is subject to release by the campus at any time unless the campus has received prior written objection from the student specifying what information the student requests not be released.
-Written objections for current students should be submitted through the student's Student Center account.
-Students not currently enrolled should send written objections to
+FERPA authorizes that the university may release "directory information" pertaining to students.
+"Directory information" may include the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution the student attended.
+The university may release this "directory information" unless the university has received prior written objection from the student specifying the information the student requests not be released.
+Written objections must be sent to:

 Office of the Registrar